What (and when) is Intent to Register (ITR) and why is it important?

 When are decisions about Intent to Register (ITR) made?

-Review the modules offered by the basic medical science departments.
+Review the academic calendar for modules and courses offered by the basic medical science departments.
 A great way to get an overivew of what you'll study in a module is to click on each course in the module listing for brief descriptions.

 Investigate the courses further by going to the department's webpage for undergraduate students to see if they post course syllabi on their webpages for course information (syllabit usually contain more details about topics covered, assessments, etc.)